'Valverde's going to win the Ballon d'Or!' - How Modric lost his Real Madrid spot to an unknown Uruguayan | Goal.com

 Valverde has now started 10 matches for Real and not once tasted defeat.
 Indeed, only twice have the Blancos failed to win with the 21-year-old in the first 11.

-By stark contrast, they've drawn or lost six of the 10 games Valverde has not started.
+By stark contrast, they have drawn or lost six of the 10 games Valverde has not started.

 The former Penarol prodigy has been involved in Madrid's most impressive performances of the campaign so far: the 5-0 drubbing of Leganes, the 6-0 demolition of Galatasaray and the 4-0 rout of Eibar.